 How Much Does a Website Builder Cost?
-Complete Pricing Guide
+Total Cost of Ownership

 Find the true cost of website builders with this complete guide.
 Includes platform comparisons, hidden fees, and cost-saving strategies.

-Website builders cost $0-500+ monthly, depending on the platform, pricing tier, and the features you choose.
-Free plans limit functionality, while paid plans ($10-500/month) provide custom domains, storage, and e-commerce tools.
+Website builders typically cost $4-$159+ monthly, depending on the platform, pricing tier, and the features you choose.
+Free plans limit functionality, while paid plans ($3-$500/month) provide custom domains, storage, and e-commerce tools.
+Enterprise solutions like Shopify Plus start at $2,300/month.

 This guide covers subscription fees, hidden costs, renewal pricing, and total ownership expenses across major platforms.